vizkex/MyNvim/README.md

 * E in normal mode go for the end of the word
 * B in normal mode go for the start of the word
-* in vsuil mode select multi line is going to edit all in the same time
 * L in normal mode moves right and H moves left and K moves up and J moves down
 * ctrl-e in normal mode move one line down
 * ctrl-y in normal mode move one line up